-‘Education is the key to unlocking one’s potential’ says Whitfield
+Whitfield: ‘Education is the key to unlocking one’s potential’

-Correctional Academic Instructor Rachel Whitfield has been recognized for her decades of service to education.
+Correctional Academic Instructor Rachel Whitfield has been presented an award to honor her decades of service to education.

 Whitfield, employed at Correctional Training Facility (CTF), was awarded the KSBW Crystal Apple Award.
 Her dedication to stimulating minds and improving students’ lives has contributed to a better community.

 Raised in Texas during the time of Jim Crow laws, she attended a one-room school where the driving theme was “college bound.”
 As an African-American child, she was raised during a time when libraries, bookstores and new school books were not allowed in traditionally black neighborhoods.
 Still, she excelled in school and said she loved the process of learning.

 In 1968, she graduated from Philander Smith College, a historically black college or university (HBCU) in Little Rock, Arkansas.

 During that time, California’s Monterey Peninsula Unified School District (MPUSD) established a racial recruitment program because of the concerns of many of the African-American military families.

 MPUSD sent an educational scout to HBCUs to recruit highly qualified teachers to assist in integrating the schools in Monterey and Seaside.
 She was one of three African American teachers hired at Monterey High School.